5.000

 Multiple (PSC/Concession)

 The fiscal regime that applies to the petroleum industry consists of a combination of corporate income tax (CIT) and other taxes.
-Production sharing contracts (PSCs) between the government and contractors are the general means of regulating the activities of the industry.
-Under the PSC regime, taxes are deemed to be paid by the National Oil Corporation (NOC), and the tax computation is notional.
+Production sharing contracts (PSCs) between the government and contractors are the general means of regulating the industry's activities.
+Under the PSC regime, the National Oil Corporation (NOC) is deemed to pay taxes, and the tax computation is notional.

 Libya presents a challenging investment climate.
 Reconstruction needs, severely underserved consumer demand, and abundant natural resources provide many opportunities for domestic and foreign investors, and the Government of National Accord (GNA) has repeatedly expressed interest in receiving greater foreign investment.
 Nonetheless, the country’s prospects for foreign investment continue to be hampered by: 1) persistent political instability and security risks posed by the ongoing civil conflict and by the presence of non-state militias and extremist and terrorist groups; 2) non-state actors’ seizure of key economic infrastructure, including major oil and gas terminals since January 2020; and 3) opaque bureaucracy, onerous regulations, and widespread rent-seeking activity in public administration.
 The Libyan government has a long history of not honouring contracts and payments, and several firms continue to be owed back payments for work done before and after the 2011 revolution.
 The sectors that have historically attracted the most significant investment into Libya are: oil and gas, electricity, and infrastructure.